-This guide hopes to show you how to setup a Digital Ocean Droplet as a Sub Domain on an existing AWS domain.
+This guide hopes to show you how to setup a Digital Ocean Droplet (server) as a Sub Domain on an existing AWS domain.
 I am setting up a Digital Ocean Domain as a sub domain (both existing) and using the sub domain (Digital Ocean server) as a self-service status page.
 I have setup both domains with SSL certificates and strong Content Security Policies and Public Key Pinning.

 DO: Obtain the IP addresses for your Digital Ocean Droplet (that will be the sub domain).
 If you don’t already have a Digital Ocean Droplet click here (and get 2 months free).

 This AWS guide was a handy start Creating a Subdomain That Uses Amazon Route 53 as the DNS Service without Migrating the Parent Domain.

 From the AWS Route 53 screen, I clicked Get started now.